MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure-cosmosdb-auth.md

 ![](azure-cosmosdb-auth-images/login.png "Facebook Login")

 The login can be cancelled by pressing the **Cancel** button on iOS or by pressing the **Back** button on Android, in which case the user remains unauthenticated and the identity provider user interface is removed from the screen.

-For more information about Xamarin.Auth, see [Authenticating Users with an Identity Provider](~/xamarin-forms/data-cloud/authentication/oauth.md).

 ## Obtaining a Resource Token